Human Study—Exposure and Abstinence among Male Cannabis Users & Impacts for Their Children

 - Epigenetic alterations identified in the sperm of cannabis users may be passed on to their children.

-- These alterations found in cord blood will be associated with abnormal social, emotional, and cognitive development in the first year of life.
+- These alterations found in saliva will be associated with abnormal social, emotional, and cognitive development in the first year of life.